mooreryan/biplotr/README.md

 ## Changes

+- `v0.0.10`: Add plotting elements in the return list.
 - `v0.0.9`: Add options for specifying which columns are data columns and which columns are for coloring points.
 - `v0.0.8`: Not a real update.
 Just a version bump for Zenodo.
 - `v0.0.7`: Add option for custom arrow scaling factor.